thinpapahlaing/My_Habit_Tracker.app/README.md

 After the users finished downloading necessary libraries and successfully cloned the repository, the program can be started running.

 To run the program, **open your computer/laptop terminal or command prompt and first navigate into the program directory as follows.**
-Since you will clone the whole repository from GitHub, you can copy the follow code and don't need to make adjustments :)
 This will make sure that all the habits' data, analyzing them, interacting and storing at database will be within this directory, preventing for overlap database files.
+[Since you will clone the whole repository from GitHub, you can copy the follow code and don't need to make adjustments for the repository name :) ]
 ```shell
 cd My_Habit_Tracker.app\
 ```

-After this step, and now you are in the directory of My_Habit_Tracker, you can type this code and starts enjoying the program:
+After this step, and now you are in the directory of My_Habit_Tracker, you can continue typing this code in the terminal or command prompt and starts enjoying the program:
 ```shell
 Python main.py
 ```